GeForce RTX 5060 vs Radeon RX 9070 XT

 The Bottom Line

 At $299.99, the GeForce RTX 5060 is the most affordable option.
-It takes the lead in tdp and vram type.
-Tagged as Best Value and Best Performance.
+It takes the lead in tdp and psu recommendation.
+Tagged as Best Benchmark Value and Most Efficient.

 Strengths